wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 It is not so.
 Truth is not the result of an effort, the end of a road.
 It is here and now, in the very longing and the searching for it.
-It is nearer than the mind and the body, nearer than the sense ‘I am’.
+It is nearer than the mind and the body, nearer than the sense “I Am”.
 You do not see it because you look too far away from yourself, outside your innermost being.
 You have objectified truth and insist on your standard proofs and tests, which apply only to things and thoughts.